 To get more information, you can refer to SD Card Recovery.

-What File System Should You Use
+What File System You Should Use

 In computing, a file system is used to control how data is stored and retrieved, and there are various file systems included in Windows.
 Usually, when formatting an SD card, Windows offers the following four file systems: NTFS, FAT32, exFAT, and FAT.
 Well, which one is the most suitable for you?